ivelum/djangoql/README.rst

 In the example above we created a schema that does 3 things:

 - excludes Book model from search via ``exclude`` option.
 Instead of ``exclude`` you may also use ``include``, it would limit search to listed models only;
 - limits available search fields for Group model to ``name`` field only, in ``.get_fields()`` method;
 - enables completion options for Group names via ``suggest_options``.

-Important note about ``suggest_options``: it synchronously pulls all values for given models and fields, so you should avoid large querysets there.
+Important note about ``suggest_options``: it looks for ``choices`` model field parameter first, and if it's not specified - it synchronously pulls all values for given model fields, so you should avoid large querysets there.
 If you'd like to define custom suggestion options, see below.

 Custom search fields
 --------------------

 Sometimes you may want deeper customization, and here custom search fields come into play.
 You may use them to search by annotations, or to define custom suggestion options, or define fully custom search logic.
 DjangoQL defines the following base field classes in ``djangoql.schema`` that you may subclass to define your own behavior:

 * ``IntField``